This report on Myanmar's political economy of timber trade...

 Tel. - +1 (202) 446-1983 | Email - slowery (at) forest-trends.org

-Sarah works on developing innovative financial mechanisms to leverage public funds and attract private sector investment in activities that reduce deforestation and degradation of forests.
+Sarah manages the Public Private Co-Finance Initiative’s projects throughout the world, including working with public and private sector partners to understand the financing needed to support REDD and a transition to low emissions, zero deforestation land use and subsequently develop financial architectures that can provide financial support.
+She is working with partners on the ground to analyze various types of existing financing, tools and mechanisms and then to better align current financing towards jurisdictions’ emissions reductions and rural development goals.
+Sarah has presented at various meetings and events – e.g., to the Brazilian Governors’ Forests and Climate Change Task Force – on State of the Voluntary Carbon Market and opportunities for jurisdictions to monetize REDD and other ecosystem assets, attract climate finance and other funds, and strategically deploy funds to attract greater private sector investment in REDD and related activities (including zero deforestation agriculture).
 Prior to joining Forest Trends, Sarah was a consultant with firms such as Booz Allen Hamilton and ECODIT (a niche environmental consulting firm).
 She assisted clients in understanding the financial and ecological implications of changes in land use and forestry regimes, developing sustainable financing plans for protected areas, and assessing the impacts of environmental programs.
-Sarah developed small businesses and worked with the Belize Audubon Society in its community conservation outreach efforts while living in Belize, and her consulting work has included projects in Central Africa, Colombia, Jamaica, Jordan, Russia, and Spain.
-Sarah completed her MBA at the Yale School of Management and received a Master of Environmental Management at the Yale School of Forestry and Environmental Studies.
-She speaks English and Spanish.
+Her consulting work has included projects in Belize, Central Africa, Colombia, Jamaica, Jordan, Russia, and Spain.
+Sarah completed her MBA at the Yale School of Management and a Master of Environmental Management at the Yale School of Forestry and Environmental Studies.

 Tel. - 202-298-3011 | Email - pmaguire (at) forest-trends.org